-In the simplified setup for system evaluation, the DUT is replaced by a calibrated dipole and the power source is replaced by a continuous wave which comes from a signal generator at frequency 835 or 1900 MHz.
+In the simplified setup for system evaluation, the DUT is replaced by a calibrated dipole and the power source is replaced by a continuous wave which comes from a signal generator with a fixed output power 20 dBm at frequency 835 and 1900 MHz.
 The calibrated dipole must be placed beneath the flat phantom section of the SAM twin phantom with the correct distance holder.
 The distance holder should touch the phantom surface with a light pressure at the reference marking and be oriented parallel to the long side of the phantom.
 The equipment setup is shown below: